 There were Dark-tailed Tree Rats (Niviventer cremoriventer) and Rajah Rats around the place too, along with some nice birds including a Storm Stork, and crocodiles and pythons.
 Highly recommended.

 Most trips to Sukau begin at Sandakan and stop at the Sepilok Orangutan orphanage on the way.
 Wild Bornean Gibbons are here, but hard to see.
 Easier to see are Prevost’s Squirrels (the predominantly black Plutonensis race) and Cream Giant Squirrels.
 They’ve also got a captive Sumatran Rhino that could only be visited in the mornings.

 Leaving the lodge we stopped at a small cave right on the river bank which contained many Dayak Roundleaf Bats (at least that is what I think they were) and perhaps other species too.

 We stopped in at the impressive Gomantong Caves en route to the Danum Valley.
 There were tens of thousands of bats inside but most are roosting too high up the walls to identify.
+Others are in less accessible areas.
 But some must be Cantor’s Roundleaf Bats as I found a dead one.
 And many are Wrinkle-lipped Bats.